Fix Our Forests Act: A Trojan Horse for the Timber Industry

 Grass and scrubs are “flashy fuels” meaning they burn easily, and flames move quickly through them.

 The 2024 Park fire that started in a park in Chico burned primarily through grass and shrublands and it grew 4-5,000 acres per hour.
-Speed is what kills people, burns homes because it overwhelms fire fighter response, and moves so fast that people do not have any time to evacuate.
+Speed is what kills people and burns homes because it overwhelms fire fighter response, and moves so fast that people do not have any time to evacuate.

 Foundation left after the Cedar Fire burned the community.
 Home hardening such as screened vents, non-flammable roof, removal of flammable vegetation from the immediate home footprint, and other measures may have prevented the home loss.
 Photo George Wuerthner